PeerAssets/pacli/README.md

 --verify flag presents a link to external tool `cointoolkit` which can be used to preview or debug the deck spawn transaction.

+> pacli deck issue_mode --list

+list all supported issue modes and their values

 > pacli card list *deck_id*

 list all card transfers related to this deck